Hey There

 If you're looking for support for yourself AND academic help for your teen, you're in the right place for both.

-Writing Revolutionaries is my specialist small group programme for neurodivergent and underperforming teens in Years 9–11 designed to rebuild confidence and boost English grades, in a way that actually works for brains like theirs.
+Writing Revolutionaries is my specialist small group programme for neurodivergent and underperforming teens from age 12 to 17 - designed to rebuild confidence and boost their skills as English scholars.

 Some families work with me on both.
 Others start with one and come back for the other.
-Either way, you don't have to choose.

 Start here - it's free